Mosquito-borne diseases surveillance report: Annual edition (2019 - Preliminary)

 Surveillance highlights

-• 61% of locally-acquired WNV clinical cases were classified as neurological.
+• 64% of locally-acquired WNV clinical cases were classified as neurological.
 Two deaths associated with WNV neurological syndrome were reported.

 • A lower number of WNV-positive birds, mosquitoes and horses were observed when compared to the previous five years.

-• Two cases of California serogroup viruses (CSGV) were detected.
+California serogroup viruses (CSGV)

 Introduction

 West Nile virus (WNV), Eastern equine encephalitis virus (EEEV), and the California serogroup viruses (CSGV), specifically the Jamestown Canyon and snowshoe hare virus, are known to cause human infection in North America.
-All four mosquito-borne diseases are endemic in parts of Canada with 10% increase in incidence observed over last 20 years, largely attributed to climate changeFootnote 1.
-Canada's endemic mosquito-borne diseases have complex transmission cycles with viruses circulating between specific avian or mammal hosts and competent mosquito vectors.
-Sometimes, however, a broad range of other animals, including humans and horses, can be infected.
+All four mosquito-borne diseases are endemic in parts of Canada with a 10% increase in incidence observed over last 20 years, largely attributed to climate changeFootnote1.
+Canada’s endemic mosquito-borne diseases have complex transmission cycles with viruses circulating between specific avian or mammal hosts and competent mosquito vectors.
+However, a broad range of other animals, including humans and horses, can also be infected.
 Recognizing that the health of humans is interconnected with that of animals and the environment, mosquito-borne disease surveillance requires a One Health approach.
 This report therefore integrates findings from human and animal health surveillance, conducted in collaboration with multi-disciplinary health partners, with the goal of achieving optimal human health outcomes.

 Methods